-Use this feature to select the target terminal emulation type for Console Redirection.
+This feature allows the user to select the emulation type for the target terminal used for EMS Console Redirection.
 Select VT100 to use the ASCII character set.
 Select VT100+ to add color and function key support.
 Select ANSI to use the extended ASCII character set.
 Select VT-UTF8 to use UTF8 encoding to map Unicode characters into one or more bytes.
-The options are ANSI, VT100, VT100+, and VT-UTF8.
+The options are VT100, VT100+, VT-UTF8, and ANSI.